n8n-io/n8n-docs/docs/integrations/creating-nodes/reference/node-base-files.md

 ### inputs

 Array of strings.
 Names the input connectors.
-Controls how many connectors the node has on the input side.
+Controls the number of connectors the node has on the input side.

 ### outputs

 Array of strings.
 Names the output connectors.
-Controls how many connectors the node has on the output side.
+Controls the number of connectors the node has on the output side.

 ### credentials